gdlc/STAT_COMP/HW_POWER.md

 **Estimation**: For estimation purposes use `lm` to regress SBP on Sex and centered BMI.
 Consider rejection consider a Type-I error rate of 0.05.

-**1.1.** Use Monte Carlo Methods (at least 5000 replicates) to estimate power curves (power versus sample size, N=30,50,100,200,500,1000,5000) by effect size (b2=0,0.2, 0.3, 0.5 and 1).
+**1.1.** Use Monte Carlo Methods (at least 5000 replicates) to estimate power curves (power versus sample size, N=30,50,100,200,500,1000,3000) by effect size (b2=0,0.2, 0.3 and 0.5 ).

 **1.2.** What is the minimum sample size needed to achieve a power of at least 80 if the effect size is 0.1?

 ### 2. Power Analysis: interaction effects

-Assume that the effect of BMI on SBP is higher (0.5) in male than in female (0.3).
+Assume that the effect of BMI on SBP is higher (0.3) in male than in female (0.25).
 Develop a MC estudy to estimate the power to detect this interaction as a function of sample size.
 Suggestion: extend the baseline model by adding a sex by BMI interaction and assess the power to detect an interaction of the size above-specified.

+**Can a power of at least 80% be achieved with the proposed sample sizes?*